 We'll guide you through the whole process, and once you're approved we'll provide ongoing training and support.

-However you choose to contact us, Call Derbyshire will ask you to provide basic information and will then send out our information leaflet.
+You need to provide basic information and we'll then send out our information leaflet.

 Approximately 5 days after you receive our leaflet we'll contact you to see whether you'd like to hear from a recruitment team social worker.

 This initial contact gives you a real opportunity to discuss fostering and together we can decide if you'd like to proceed with your application.